November 2 Feast of All Souls: PURGATORY - - CONFESSIONS FROM THE SAINTS

 Somewhere about 1075 the archbishop, Lanfranc, promulgated certain decrees for the Benedictine monks.
 In these much is made of the high Mass for the dead on November 2 before which on the eve, all the bells were to be rung and other solemnities observed.
 None the less, though we have four or five Canterbury calendars of the twelfth and thirteenth centuries, no one of them at that date makes mention of any such celebration.
 There is, however, a definite mention of All Souls’ Day in the so-called Protadius martyrology, compiled at Besançon in the middle of the eleventh century.

 It seems clear that the privilege long enjoyed only in Spain and its dominions permitting priests to celebrate Mass thrice on All Souls’ day originated in the practice of the Dominican priory at Valencia, where it can be traced to the early fifteenth century.
 The number of influential people buried there in and around the church was considerable, and so many demands were made for special Masses on November a that these claims could only be satisfied by allowing friars of that community to offer two or even three Masses each on that day.
 This irregularity was apparently tolerated by local authority and grew into an established custom.
 It was eventually sanctioned and extended to the whole kingdom by Pope Benedict XIV in 1748, and during the first world war, in 1915, Pope Benedict XV further extended the privilege to the whole Western church.
-With a certain nice appropriateness the Armenians make a special commemoration of the dead on Easter Monday.

 On the general question of observance of the Connmemoratio omnium fidelium defunctorum, consult Cabrol in DAC., vol. v, cc.
 1419-1420; and Leclercq in the same, vol. iv, cc.
 427- 456, with vol. xii, CC.
 34-38; also Kellner, Heortology, pp. 326-328; Schuster, The Sacramentary, vol. v, pp. 213-231 and H. Thurston, The Memory of our Dead, pp. 501-534 and 224-241.
 For further illustrations of folk-lore customs cf. Bächtold-Stäubli, Handwörterbuch des deutschen Aberglaubens, vol. i, pp. 267-273; for the Canterbury calendars, E. Bishop, The Bosworth Psalter, pp; 68-69, 113; and for Spain.
 Villanueva, Viage literario, vol ii pp 5 seq.
 For the “Moses Lent”, see Analecta Bollandiana vol lix (1941), p 234, n.
 3; and J. Ryan, Irish Monasticism (1931). pp. 392-393.